Himorell/wallahouse/README.md

 3. Create a MySQL database named "wallahouse"

-4. Locate .env.example in the project and once there change the database name that comes by default for our database name (laravel for wallahousefront).
+4. Locate .env.example in the project and once there change the database name that comes by default for our database name (laravel for wallahouse).
 After that, remove .example from the file name so its new name will be .env

 5. Install dependencies
 ```bash